5-list-coloring planar graphs with distant precolored vertices: The conjecture of Albertson

 By symmetry, we can assume that $w$ has at most one neighbor in $P$, and thus $|S(w)|\ge 3$.
 Since $S(y'_1)$ and $S(w)$ are disjoint, $S(y'_1)\cup S(y_1)=L(y_2)$, $|S(y'_1)|=2$ and $|L(y_2)|=4$, there exists a color $c\in S(w)\setminus L(y_2)$.
 Clearly, $c\notin S(y_1)$.
 Let $G'=G-\{w,y_2\}$ with the list assignment $L'$ obtained from $L$ by removing $c$ from the lists of the neighbors of $w$ other than $y_1$ and $y'_1$.
 Again, Lemma~\ref{lemma-noout} implies that $G'$ is $L'$-colorable, giving an $L$-coloring of $G$.
 This contradiction completes the proof of Lemma~\ref{lemma-albimps}. \end{proof}

 We are now ready to prove the main result.

 \begin{proof}[Proof of Theorem~\ref{thm-main}] By Lemma~\ref{lemma-albimps}, Lemma~\ref{lemma-albimp} holds with $M=2$.
-Let $X$ be the set of vertices with list of size 1.
+Let $X$ be the set of vertices with lists of size 1.
 The distance condition imposed in the theorem says that $X$ is $M$-scattered (for $M=2$).
 Since every planar graph is $5$-choosable, we can assume that $X\not= \emptyset$.
 We may also assume that a vertex $x\in X$ is incident with the outer face.
 Furthermore, we can assume that $G$ is $\{x\}$-critical.
-By Lemma~\ref{lemma-albcorr}, we conclude that all vertices of $G$ except for $x$ have list of size at least $5$.
-However, Theorem~\ref{thm-thom} then implies that $G$ is $L$-colorable. \end{proof}
+By Lemma~\ref{lemma-albcorr}, we conclude that all vertices of $G$ except for $x$ have lists of size at least $5$.
+However, Theorem~\ref{thm-thom} with $P$ consisting of the vertex $x$ then implies that $G$ is $L$-colorable. \end{proof}